silvinor/www/_posts/2026-08-05-everyone-masks.md

 They are right.
 That is the difficult part.
 The claim is not wrong, it is not usually said in bad faith, and dismissing it does the autistic case no favours.
 Impression management is one of the most thoroughly documented behaviours in social psychology, it is universal, and any argument that starts by denying it is going to lose.

-So this essay concedes the point in full, and then asks the question that actually matters: if everyone masks, what makes the autistic version different?
+So I concede the point in full, and then ask the question that actually matters: if everyone masks, what makes the autistic version different?

-There are three main differences often attributed.
+Three differences are usually attributed.
 It costs more to run.
 It buys less belonging.
 And it fails more often than it works.
-There is also a fourth thing, which is not a difference in the masking but in what a person concludes from it, and it is the one that does the lasting damage.
+What those three produce between them - a separate mask for every room, a diagnostic record full of wrong answers, and an employment record to match - takes up the middle of what follows.
+Then there is a fourth thing, which is not a difference in the masking but in what a person concludes from it, and it is the one that does the lasting damage.

 ## <small class="text-body-tertiary">Part 1: </small><br>Yes, everyone masks